KankakeeCommunityCollege/athletics/_posts/2023-10-14-kcc-soccer-vs-college-of-dupage-10-14.md

 ---
 <div><p>Kankakee Community College’s men’s soccer team defeated College of DuPage at home Saturday in a close 1-0 victory.&nbsp;</p></div>

-<div><p>&nbsp;Malachai Daniel from the KCC Cavaliers broke away from a DuPage defender to take an early shot on goal.
+<div><p>Malachai Daniel from the KCC Cavaliers broke away from a DuPage defender to take an early shot on goal.
 The Chaparrals goalkeeper was able to make the save. &nbsp;</p></div>

 <div><p>At the other end, Cavaliers goalkeeper Tariq Singh recorded six saves in the first half.&nbsp;&nbsp;</p></div>